rnag/smartsheet-rs/README.md

 ```

 The `CellGetter::by_name` method works by iterating over each cell in the row,
-and then returning the first `Cell` where the *column ID* for the cell
+and then returning the first `Cell` where the *Column Id* for the cell
 matches the specified *column name*.

 If the need arises to retrieve *multiple* `Cell` objects from a `Row` by their column names,